aspose-ocr/Aspose.OCR-Documentation/js/_index.md

 ## Developer’s reference

-[Dive deep](/ocr/cpp/developer-reference/) into Aspose OCR technology and web page development with Aspose.OCR for JavaScript via C++.
+[Dive deep](/ocr/javascript-cpp/developer-reference/) into Aspose OCR technology and web page development with Aspose.OCR for JavaScript via C++.

 ## Aspose.OCR online apps

-Explore free online apps build with Aspose.OCR tecjnology.
+Explore free online apps build with Aspose.OCR technology.
 Get ideas for your own products and look at full capabilities of the library without writing a single line of code.

 - [Convert image to text online](https://products.aspose.app/ocr/scan-image)
 - [Extract text from a screenshot](https://products.aspose.app/ocr/screenshot-ocr)